Frequently asked questions

 We offer viewings to all applicants before they sign for a property and in some cases, may be able to offer a virtual viewing if you are unable to attend or live away from County Durham.
 Please discuss these options when you have been made an offer as we will always be able to tender for the needs of applicants.

-Our adverts run across 5-cycles which start each day Monday-Friday.
+Our adverts run across 5-cycles which start each day Tuesday-Sunday.
 The properties go live on these days at approximately 1 minute past midnight and run for 6-days.

 For example, if an advert goes live on Tuesday (00:01 am), it will run until the following Monday at 11:59 am.
 Final queue positions will always be available within 7 days.